 A primary focus of the Capital Area Greenway Master Plan Update (CAG Plan) is to engage with various community stakeholders to better understand greenway use, needs, and desires.
 While people who live, work, and play in Raleigh were engaged throughout the development of the CAG Plan, there were three primary public outreach phases: Listen, Check-In, and Reveal + Refine.
-The following sections will overview all engagement activities conducted throughout each outreach phase.
+The following sections will present an overview of all engagement activities conducted in each outreach phase.
 Some engagement, such as steering committee meetings and community-based outreach, spanned all three phases.

-Throughout the planning process, the project team aimed to engage the City of Raleigh residents and greenway users through meaningful and creative public outreach.
-The project team includes staff from the City's Parks, Recreation and Cultural Resources Department as well as a consulting team led by Toole Design and supported by McAdams and PEQ.
-This included planning more traditional methods (e.g., steering committee, open house meetings), as well as a variety of creative, in-person engagement methods (e.g., intercept surveys, pop-up events) to reach various communities in Raleigh, particularly those who are less likely to attend public meetings.
-However, during the development of the CAG Plan, the COVID-19 pandemic spread rapidly throughout the United States and across the world, initiating an unprecedented halt to public gatherings.
+Throughout the planning process, the project team aimed to engage City of Raleigh residents and greenway users through meaningful and creative public outreach.
+The project team includes staff from the City's Parks, Recreation and Cultural Resources Department, along with a consulting team led by Toole Design and supported by McAdams and PEQ.
+The process included planning more traditional methods (e.g., steering committee, open house meetings), as well as a variety of creative, in-person engagement methods (e.g., intercept surveys, popup events) to reach various communities in Raleigh, particularly those who are less likely to attend public meetings.
+However, during the development of the CAG Plan, the COVID-19 pandemic spread rapidly throughout the United States and across the world, necessitating an immediate halt to public gatherings.
 This drastic change to daily life transformed the approach to public outreach and the process of developing the CAG Plan.

-All public engagement activities, beginning in March 2020, were held virtually.
+Beginning in March 2020, all public engagement activities were held virtually.
 The planned community-based components of the CAG Plan's outreach process were changed to adjust to a new, socially distanced format.
-This document walks through each public engagement activity that was held as a part of the initial outreach period, how it was impacted by COVID-19, and a summary of feedback received.
+This document describes each public engagement activity that was held as a part of the initial outreach period, how it was impacted by COVID-19, and a summary of feedback received.
 It is organized by public engagement method: steering committee meetings, online survey, focus groups, and community-based outreach.